Example Applications: Fish Passage at Big Noise Creek

 for needed values, which may add confidence that the results are realistic

 and not anomalous to a particular single selected gage.
-Step 4: Perform a flood frequency analysis to determine

-peak discharges for various return periods.
 Peak flow analysis was done using data from all three streams.
 The results

 of the flood frequency analysis are listed in the tables and chart that follow.
 The